Can Veneers Replace Braces?

 Are Veneers the Same as Braces?

-Veneers and braces are not the same thing.
+Veneers and braces are not the same things.
 Veneers are thin porcelain faces that adhere to the front of your teeth to improve their appearance and color.
 This is a cosmetic dental procedure that can be done by your general dentist.

 On the other hand, braces treatment is a specialized orthodontic procedure that moves your actual teeth into better-aligned positions, to achieve straight teeth and a healthy smile.
 Whether braces or Invisalign, orthodontic treatment can only be done by a licensed, trained orthodontist.